fenimore/mappyr-backend/README.md

 Respond with list of comments posted by a user

 ## Auth

+Future iterations of this application should lock all API calls behind a token provided only to official applications; As it stands, anyone sniffing packets could get lists of users etc.

 The Actions (below) require an Auth Token in the Header.
 Add this field to header: